bduggan/raku-slang-comments/README.md

       do-something-complicated;
     }

-If the comment ends with three of the same character, those will be used in the hash mark instead of a '#'.
+If the comment ends with three of the same character, those will be used instead of a '#'.
 So the above will show a progress bar like this:

     --> for 100 ..
 110 { #= ### calculating ... [....              ] 3/11 (27%)